mathielo/dst-dedicated-server/docs/ServerPerformance.md

 > **Recommended:** 1 CPU core available **per shard**.

 A _regular_ world consists of two shards: Forest + Caves.
-The shards themselves won’t multithread, so having many CPU cores won’t matter.
+The shards themselves won’t multi-thread, so having many CPU cores won’t matter.
 It’s best to have better CPU power per core, and one CPU core available for **each** shard.

 ### RAM